User Roles

 Internal

-Managers in Couchdrop cannot access the Administration section, but they can create and manage Standard Users.
+Team members in Couchdrop cannot access the Administration section, but they can create and manage External Users, create shared links, inboxes, mailboxes and other parts of the system used to exchange and transfer files.

 External